 With ARM loans, you have set adjustment periods when the interest rate may increase or decrease, depending on current market conditions.
 Rate caps are put into place when finalizing your ARM loan, so the interest rate cannot increase or decrease by more than the determined percentage.

 You can also find a great adjustable-interest rate for jumbo mortgages.
-A jumbo mortgage covers homes loans from $417,001 to $1 million.

 What’s included in closing costs for an ARM loan?